 Chloe Siegel is a Senior Reynolds Scholarship Recipient majoring in Dance and Political Science.
 She served as the Director of Chapter Engagement for the UNCG College Democrats for two years and was the Artistic Director for Paradigm Dance Company for one.
-In her third year as a member of the Scholar’s Programming Board she is excited to work with her fellow members in order to continue to build the UNCG Scholars community.
+In her fourth year as a member of the Scholar’s Programming Board she is excited to work with her fellow members in order to continue to build the UNCG Scholars community.
 She loves reading and her two favorite books that she read last year were, The Housekeeper and the Professor by Yōko Ogawa and On Earth We’re Briefly Gorgeous by Ocean Vuong.

-Jia Emaus is a second-year Reynolds Scholar double majoring in Political Science and International & Global Studies with minors in Chinese and Spanish.
+Jia Emaus is a third-year Reynolds Scholar double majoring in Political Science and International & Global Studies with minors in Chinese and Spanish.
 She is on the Scholars Programming Board, the Executive Board of UNCG’s Model United Nations as a founding member, and has served in the Hall Council Association.
 She also volunteers as a teacher’s assistant in Real World English and as a tutor in Reading Connections.
-Jia is serving her first year on the Scholar’s Executive Board and enjoys continuing to promote the wonderful scholarships the program offers and building community with the scholars.
+Jia is serving her second year on the Scholar’s Executive Board and enjoys continuing to promote the wonderful scholarships the program offers and building community with the scholars.

-Mayar Eldeeb is a second year Reynolds Scholarship Recipient majoring in Biology with a minor in Chemistry.
+Mayar Eldeeb is a third year Reynolds Scholarship Recipient majoring in Biology with a minor in Chemistry.
 In addition to being a member of the Honors Programming Board she is also currently a member of the Spartan Orientation Staff and the Chancellors Ambassadors.
 Mayar is excited to work with the other members of the Scholar’s Programming Board to continue to keep the UNCG Scholars community a tight knit and welcoming place.